Succinic semialdehyde dehydrogenase deficiency: Mechanism

 In terms of intracellular signaling, GHB inhibits mitogen activated protein (MAP) kinase action via the GABAB receptor mechanism.
 MAP kinase is imperative for numerous physiological changes including regulation of cell division and differentiation, thus, down-regulation of this pathway may occur during the presence of too much GHB as found in SSADH deficiency.
 In 2003, Ren and Mody et al. proved that repeated exposure of GHB to MAP kinase affected myelin expression.
 This is a critical finding since myelin is the electrical and insulating phospholipid layer that surrounds the axons of many neurons in the brain.
 Proper myelination is critical for carrying electrical signals, or data, from one nerve cell to the next.
 When myelin becomes damaged, it can cause numerous neurological problems, many of which are seen in patients with SSADH deficiency.
 Thus, Ren and Mody's work in the relationship between increased levels of GHB and myelin expression may further show the significance of this pathway in terms of the neurological deficits seen in SSADH deficiency.

 Glutamine metabolism may also play a role in the pathophysiology of SSADH deficiency.
-The major ionotropic glutamine receptors include the N-methyl-D-aspartate (NMDA) and alpha-amino-3-hydroxy-5-methylisoxazole-4-propionic acid (AMPA)/kainite receptor.
+The major ionotropic glutamate receptors include the N-methyl-D-aspartate (NMDA) and alpha-amino-3-hydroxy-5-methylisoxazole-4-propionic acid (AMPA)/kainite receptor.
 High levels of GHB have been shown to depress both the NMDA and AMPA/kainite receptor mediated functions and may also alter glutamatergic excitatory synaptic transmission as well.
 Decreased glutamine, coupled with elevated GABA, has also suggested disruption of the glutamine–glutamate shuttle which ultimately provides for astrocytic glutamine as a precursor for neuronal glutamate and GABA.
 This disruption has the potential to impair glutamate homeostasis and may lead to uncoupling of the normal balance between glutamatergic excitatory activity and GABAergic inhibition, and may be responsible for the convulsive seizures that are observed in this disorder.